m5lk3n/dotfiles/README.md

 </p>

 <p align="center">
-(Background: <a href="https://youtu.be/uiXiD5foFCI">A Quick First Look At The Niri Window Manager</a>)
+Installs additional packages and config as per <a href="./setup.sh">setup script</a>.
+Provides some post-setup recommendations as per <a href="./postsetup.md">this documentation</a>.
 </p>

-## What this repo provides

-- Installs additional packages and config as per [setup script](./setup.sh)
-- Provides some post-setup recommendations as per [this documentation](./postsetup.md)

 ## Prerequisites